thomasWeise/moptipy/README.md

 After this header and until `END_PROGRESS`, each line will contain one data point with values for the specified columns.
 Notice that for each FE, there will be at most one data point but there might be multiple data points per millisecond.
 This is especially true if we log all FEs.
-Usually, we could log one data point for every improvement of the objective value.
+Usually, we could log one data point for every improvement of the objective value, though.

 ##### The Section `STATE`